akrodger/brams-math-methods/README.md

 | Contents: |
 -------------
 - Intro: Origin of this Library
-- Section 0: Library Usage
+- Section 1: Library Usage
-- Section 1: Linear Algebra
+- Section 2: Linear Algebra
-- Section 2: Calculus and Numerical Methods
+- Section 3: Calculus and Numerical Methods
 - Section 4: Integer Stack Implementation
+- Section 5: How to use this library with your code
-- Section 5: Special Thanks
+- Section 6: Special Thanks

 -----------------
 | Introduction: |